veblush/veblush.github.io/_posts/2016-05-16-online-game-server-on-akkanet.en.md

 Therefore we need a system to make this easy.
 In case of TicTacToe, there is a GameActor for handling this problem.
 This GameActor receives all game commands from users in a game and processes it easily.
 (It's like a single-threaded programming.)
 If a MMORPG whose world is separate into several isolated zones, you can use same approch for each zones.
-But for a MMORPG whose world is not separate such as a seemless world, it will be a challengeing work.
+But for a MMORPG whose world is not separate such as a seemless world, it will be a challenging work.

 ###### # Transaction for multiple actors?
 For examples, trade between two users requires transaction to implement it.